zacbir/bitnami-app-testing/README.md

 ## Assumptions

   - Dependencies are already installed and the app in question has already been deployed.
-In this case, `docker`, `CasperJS`, and the `bitnami-docker-wordpress` app.
+In this case, `VirtualBox`, `docker`, `CasperJS`, and the `bitnami-docker-wordpress` app.

   - For test suite recipes, we're assuming that all testable targets are consistently named `bitnami-{deployment platform}-{app name}`.